onideen/cilk-bfs/pre_readme.md

 When you shall make this problem a parallel problem the main issue is how you shall manage the queue.
 When you in a sequential program can add a new node to the back of the queue and keep going, you can't do the same in a parallel program since you have to keep track of which nodes that have been visited.
-A high order approach to the problem is to split the queue between the processors and walk the neighbours of that vertex and put new obtained nodes into a shared next level queue
+A high order approach to the problem is to split the queue between the processors and walk the neighbours of that vertex and put new obtained nodes into a shared next level queue and wait for every processor to be finished before you start on the next level.